anotherhadi/TheBashMenu/README.md

 ### How it works:
 <p>Create your own beautiful menu with a simple command, add a title, a subtitle and
 add up to 10 options !</p>
-<p>There is a file named "elements.sh" containing different example input, output and an example menu</p>
+<p>There is a file named "elements.sh" containing different example input, output, read function and loop.
+You can find a "menuexemple.sh", you can edit it to create your own menu</p>
 <p>Work on : MacOs, KaliLinux [And probably more, tell me if you try it]</p>

 ### Install: